Guacamole is easy to make and delicious with chips, tacos, or just on a spoon!

-- Limes – The trick to getting the most juice from your limes is to microwave them for a few seconds before squeezing.
-I like a lot of lime flavor in my guacamole, but it’s easy to adjust if you don’t.
+Limes – The trick to getting the most juice from your limes is to microwave them for a few seconds before squeezing.
+I like a lot of lime flavor in mine, but it’s easy to adjust if you don’t.

-- Seasoning – The secret to this awesome guacamole is the seasoning!
+Seasoning – The secret to this awesome recipe is the seasoning!
 We use a packet of Italian salad dressing seasoning to make quick delicious work of the recipe.

-- Spicy guacamole – Add some pickled jalapeno for guacamole with a kick.
+Spicy guacamole – Add some pickled jalapeno for a kick.

-- Creamy guacamole – Stir in some cilantro garlic sauce or sour cream to make a yummy creamy guacamole sauce.
+Creamy guacamole – Stir in some cilantro garlic sauce or sour cream to make a yummy creamy sauce.

 How Do You Make Basic Guacamole

-- Sprinkle the seasoning, and finally stir in the lime juice!
+Finally, sprinkle the seasoning, and stir in the lime juice!